 Breast cancer.
 A combined analysis of several studies found that premenopausal women with abdominal obesity (the largest waist size in proportion to their height) were at greater risk for breast cancer.
 Large waists were also linked to breast cancer risk among postmenopausal women, but that effect was not significant once BMI was taken into account.

 Colorectal cancer.
-People with the most visceral fat have three times the risk of developing colorectal adenomas (precancerous polyps) than those with the least visceral fat, according to a Korean study in the American Journal of Gastroenterology (January 2010).
+People with the most visceral fat have three times the risk of developing colorectal adenomas (precancerous polyps) than those with the least visceral fat.
 The relationship was found after many other risks were accounted for.
 The researchers also confirmed that adenomatous polyps in the colon are associated with insulin resistance, which may be the mechanism that increases the cancer risk.

 Where you tend to gain fat depends on your genes, your hormones, your age, your birth weight (smaller babies more readily add belly fat later in life), and whether you've had children (women who have given birth tend to develop more visceral fat than women who haven't).

 Eat right.
 Choose a balanced diet that helps you achieve and maintain a healthy weight.
-Include plenty of calcium: according to another study from the University of Alabama, Birmingham, the more calcium a woman consumes, the less visceral fat she gains.
-Avoid products that seem to encourage belly fat deposition, including trans fats (hydrogenated vegetable oils) and fructose-sweetened foods and beverages.
+Avoid products that seem to encourage belly fat deposition, especially simple sugars like fructose-sweetened foods and beverages.

 Don't smoke.
 The more you smoke, the more likely you are to store fat in your abdomen rather than on your hips and thighs.